Max Kless

 Off paper, something else is happening.
 A low-grade anxiety that follows users like background noise.
 They are “connected” in the technical sense.
 Strangely less connected in the human sense.

-This is the territory where FOMO lives.
-Not the meme version.
-Not the brunch version.
-The real version: a persistent sense that something important is happening elsewhere, and you should be monitoring it.
+This is where FOMO lives.
+Forget the meme version and the brunch version.
+The real version is a persistent sense that something important is happening elsewhere, and you need to monitor it.

 Psychologists define it precisely: apprehension that others might be having rewarding experiences without you, coupled with a desire to stay continually connected.

-If you build products, that word should make you sit up.
-Because “continually connected” is not a personal quirk.
-It is a system outcome.
+If you build products, that word makes you sit up.
+“Continually connected” is a system outcome.

 The uncertainty engine Link to heading

 Most people talk about FOMO as if it is about events.
-It usually is not.
-It is about uncertainty in a social world where belonging still carries weight.
+In practice, it runs on uncertainty in a social world where belonging still carries weight.

 When belonging feels stable, you can miss updates and keep walking.
 When it feels unstable, you start scanning.
 You check.
 You check again.
 You check without deciding to check.